MidniteCrew/My-web-development-work/README.md

 # Wev Development Projects - Gabriel Ungur
 This repository contains links to all my web development projects that I’ve built through my own business for paying clients.
+The code for each website is private for confidentiality reasons, which is why I created this repository to showcase my work.

 You can find my signature at the bottom of each page.
 Pressing on it will bring you to "sitefly.ca".